Khenz0/UpaHan/README.md

 * Generate database for tenant, landlord, property, and payment
 * Added some constraints on login and sign up if a user is a tenant or landlord
 * UI for Tenant Management (Tenant, Landlord)

+## PU.010.004 Release Notes
+* Can now log in as tenant or landlord.
+If login as landlord, the homepage for landlord will show, if tenant, the tenant homepage will show.
+* Google Sign-in also functions already.
+* UI Integration.
+* Landlord and Tenant UI, Dashboard UI, Settings UI and Add Payment UI

 Important Links:
 * Design Specs: https://github.com/Khenz0/upa-han